- Home

 Who can I talk to?

-In order to communicate with a treatment specialist or prevention coordinator, call us at (847) 377-8090.
+In order to communicate with a community health specialist or make an appointment with a certified tobacco treatment specialist or, call us at (847) 377-8090.

 How is Tobacco Free Lake County funded?